johntrogan/defender-docs/defender-endpoint/linux-support-perf.md

    514     /mnt/RamDisk/postgres_data/base/635594/635598_fsm
    496     /mnt/RamDisk/postgres_data/base/635597/635610_fsm
    ```
+In the above example, we can see that postgres_data/pg_wal file generates the most activity.

-and similarly for the executables,
+Also, similarly for the executables,

 ```bash
 sudo mdatp diagnostic hot-event-sources executables